WestJet: History

 In 1999, WestJet was in talks regarding a possible 'feeder' arrangement for Air Canada's network.
 These talks were discontinued when Air Canada went forward with the acquisition of Canadian Airlines the following year.

 In 2005, WestJet began a limited interline agreement with Taiwan-based China Airlines, in part to test the company's capability to partner with other carriers.

 In 2006, WestJet announced it had been in talks with 70 airlines around the world interested in an interline or codeshare agreement.
 In August 2006, in a Globe and Mail interview, then-WestJet CEO Sean Durfy stated that WestJet was in talks with Oneworld.
 Durfy said that, if a deal with Oneworld were reached, it would allow WestJet to maintain its scheduling flexibility; Durfy was later quoted in 2007 saying that a deal for WestJet to join the Oneworld alliance was unlikely.
 Despite this, WestJet did formalize a deal with Oneworld in November 2008, to partner on sales of travel to corporate and business travellers.

 In July 2008, WestJet announced it had signed a memorandum of understanding to build a distribution and codeshare agreement with U.S.-based Southwest Airlines.
 However, in April 2010, WestJet announced that the airline partnership with Southwest Airlines was terminated, and in October 2010, WestJet partnered with American Airlines instead and later added Delta Air Lines.
 In light of a possible joint venture between WestJet and Delta, American and WestJet ceased their codeshare agreement on July 31, 2018.

-In 2017, WestJet, easyJet and Norwegian Air Shuttle teamed up to provide direct connections at London Gatwick Airport.
-The scheme, dubbed by easyJet as "Worldwide by easyJet" allows passengers to connect from easyJet flights to American and Canadian destinations with WestJet and Norwegian.
+In May 2025, it was announced that Delta Air Lines, Korean Air, and Air France-KLM had purchased a collective 25% stake in WestJet, finalizing in October.
+This has fueled speculation in the industry that the airline may join the SkyTeam airline alliance.

 Codeshare agreements

-As of January 2025, WestJet has codeshare agreements with the following airlines:
+WestJet has codeshare agreements with the following airlines: